shmuhammad2004/africanlp2022/content/calls/submission_format.md

 We will accept extended abstracts (up to 2 pages) and full papers (up to 8 pages) with unlimited references and appendices.
+You can apply for AfricanNLP2022 [mentorship](https://docs.google.com/forms/d/e/1FAIpQLSd0MI8IF45KqJPHYA0lf-64p84v5i8wmxEHcIvYteMNTggBkA/viewform)

 Accepted submissions will be eligible for oral or poster presentation and may opt-in to be published in an arXiv proceedings.